vintasoftware/playbook/guidelines/guidelines_django.md

 - Exceptions should be available at the root of the service.

-Explanation: it would be misleading to do `from services.service_name import exception` as you might need exceptions from multiple services in the same module leading to the need of using alias.
+Explanation: it would be misleading to do `from services.service_name import exception`.
+You might need exceptions from multiple services in a single module and this would lead to the need of aliases.
 Also we don't want to use exceptions as `service_name.Exception`, for most cases the exception name is enough to identify what it means.

 - All service tests should be in a folder on the top level of the service module.